The Power of Participation Rights

 -

 Venture Capital firms can sponsor research at UC Berkeley that may result in new intellectual property.
-Companies emerging from such sponsored research provide predefined equity ownership and participation rights to both the sponsoring VCs and UC Berkeley.
+Startups emerging from this sponsored research provide predefined equity ownership and participation rights to the sponsoring VC firms and UC Berkeley.

 -

-Similar to the VC Sponsored Research Program, the Corporate Sponsored Research Program enables companies to collaborate with Berkeley researchers on targeted projects.
-These partnerships provide companies with early access to cutting-edge research and technical expertise.
-Project agreements can include equity ownership or participation rights for the corporate sponsor and UC Berkeley.
+Similar to VC Sponsored Research Program, the Corporate Sponsored Research Program enables companies to collaborate with Berkeley researchers on innovative projects.
+These partnerships provide the corporate sponsors with early access to cutting-edge research and technical expertise.
+Project agreements can include equity ownership or participation rights for the corporate sponsors and UC Berkeley.

 -

-The UC Berkeley Entrepreneur-In-Residence (“EIR”) Program provides seasoned entrepreneurs with the opportunity to engage with cutting-edge Berkeley research, with the potential to become CEO and lead the commercialization of groundbreaking innovations.
-The program pairs high-value opportunities with experienced entrepreneurs to transform Berkeley discoveries into startups that advance the University’s mission, while UC Berkeley retains significant equity and participation rights in the resulting companies.
+UC Berkeley’s Entrepreneur-In-Residence (EIR) Program provides seasoned entrepreneurs with the opportunity to engage with cutting-edge Berkeley research, with the potential to become CEOs and lead the commercialization of groundbreaking innovations.
+The program pairs high-value opportunities with experienced entrepreneurs to transform Berkeley discoveries into startups that advance the university’s mission, while UC Berkeley retains significant equity and participation rights in the resulting companies.

 -